roseengineering/mqphd2/README.md

 Commands to mqphd2 are sent over a command MQTT topic.
 By default this topic is named "f/tx".
-Responses and status messages from PHD2 from are relayed back over the topic "f/#" where
+Responses and status messages from PHD2 are then relayed back using the topic "f/#" with
-\# is response type.
+\# replaced with the response type.
 That is, error messages are sent over the topic "f/error", command results are sent over "f/result", and event messages are sent over "f/event"